farshaddavoudi/ExcelWizard/README.md

 You see the example in how much is it simple section.

 ## What if you want some customization for the generated Excel file?
-For example, having some aligns for header or cells, text font/size/color, different background color for header or cells or a specific column!, custom header name for a column, custom header height or column width or Sheet direction (RTL/LTR), etc..?
+For example, ignore a column (property) to be shown in exported Excel, having some aligns for header or cells, text font/size/color, different background color for header or cells or a specific column!, custom header name for a column, custom header height or column width or Sheet direction (RTL/LTR), etc..?
 All these options plus a lot more can be configured by two attributes you can use on your model. `[ExcelSheet]` for Excel generic properties and `[ExcelColumn]` for per property (column) customization.